 Day Six: Transition Day

 My Prolon email tip of the day comes in today: “Congratulations!
 You have finished!
 You should be very proud of your accomplishment.
 You have given your body the gift of rejuvenation.”
 And certainly that has what’s kept me going throughout the week.
 My stem cells better be all shiny, and my immune system poised for flu season.

 I am down four pounds and feeling good about shedding the few I have gained in the past few months.
 I’m back down to 140.
-We’ll see how long it stays off (UPDATE: still the same after 3 days).
+We’ll see how long it stays off (UPDATE: it has stayed off 6+ months later).
 Prolon states that unlike water fasting or extreme diets, you burn fat and preserve muscle.
 I’m excited to get back to exercising as normal again too.